ThomasFabula/COSY_internal-atomicbeam-target/README.md

 75 und 2100 MeV zur Verfügung.
 Die Teilchenstrahlen können bei Bedarf gekühlt werden, um die Strahlqualität zu erhöhen.

 ### The accelerator in Jülich
-The COoler SYnchrtron COSY at the Institute for Nuclear Physics at Reserach Center Jülich provides polarized and unpolarized proton beams in the energy range between 45 and 2700 MeV for basics science experiments.
+The COoler SYnchrotron COSY at the Institute for Nuclear Physics at Reserach Center Jülich provides polarized and unpolarized proton beams in the energy range between 45 and 2700 MeV for basics science experiments.
 Alternatively, it can provide deuteron beams between 90 and
 2100 MeV.
 The particle beam can be cooled if required to improve beam quality.